chrisolido/cloudformation-templates/README.md

 First deploy the `1-shared-vpc-iam` template on Cloudformation, then deploy as many `2-rails-on-ecs` applications as desired.
 Each application will have its own RDS and ElastiCache instance.

 For local development, make sure `docker` and `docker-compose` are installed.
 Then, simply go into the folder and run `docker-compose up`.
+Rails should be up at `localhost`.

 It's advisable for any users to create their own `master.key` and `credentials.yml.enc` file in the `config` folder, as the repository does not contain a valid pair.
 You can then run `docker-compose build` to build your own Docker image and tag it for upload to a repository.